Skip to content

 );

-If you are using react-native-navigation, react-navigation, or Expo Router navigation components in React Native, you can refer to the following methods for automatic collection of React Native View:
+If you use react-native-navigation, react-navigation, or Expo Router navigation components in React Native, you can refer to the following methods for React Native View auto-collection:

 react-native-navigation